-She is an active member of many professional conflict management organizations.
+Ms. Stephenson is an active member of many professional conflict management organizations.
 She is a former president of Southwest Conflict Resolution Network (also known as Conflict Resolution Network) and a past board member of the Dallas Chapter of the Association for Conflict Resolution.
-She co-founded the North Texas Conflict Resolution Conference and co-chaired the event in 2007 at Texas Wesleyan University School of Law and in 2008 at Southern Methodist University.
+She co-founded the North Texas Conflict Resolution Conference and co-chaired the event at Texas Wesleyan University School of Law (now Texas A&M University School of Law) and at Southern Methodist University.

-In addition to maintaining her dispute resolution practice, Ms. Stephenson is continuously appointed to review and judge papers and workshops for an international symposium on conflict management.
-She has co-authored published articles on mediation and is a popular speaker on conflict resolution.
+In addition to maintaining her dispute resolution practice, Ms. Stephenson has been appointed to review and judge papers and workshops for an international symposium on conflict management and is a popular speaker on conflict resolution.